Skip to content

 • Setting unrealistic expectations: A perfectionist may feel that the bar has to be higher for them than for others.
 This often sets them up for failure, as they set unattainable goals, only resulting in more self-criticism.

-• Procrastination: A perfectionist may avoid starting a project because they fear they can’t complete it perfectly.
+• Procrastination: Perfectionists tend to procrastinate because they avoid starting a project because they fear they can’t complete it perfectly.
 They may also be afraid of judgment from others if their work is not up to par.

 • Intolerance to mistakes: A person may be intolerable to their own or the mistakes of others.
 This may be exhibited as frustration and anger to a mishap, even if it was minimal.